radixdlt/radixdlt-scrypto/radix-engine/book/src/architecture/kernel/README.md

 # Kernel Layer

+The kernel layer is responsible for:
+* Defining the Node/Partition/Substate abstraction
+* Defining the Call Frame abstraction
+* Maintaining Ownership/Reference invariants
-The kernel layer implements Node/Partition/Substate abstraction on top of a key-value database as well as maintains a call frame and transaction state updates, which are to be subsequently committed to the database at the end of the transaction.
+* Managing transaction state updates, which are to be subsequently committed to the database at the end of the transaction

+## Implementation

+The kernel layer is implemented on top of the database layer's Partition Key and Sort Key abstractions.